s7manth/tp/docs/DeveloperGuide.md

    5. Test case: `edit 1` with at least 1 student in the list.<br>
       Expected: Similar to previous, as there are no arguments specified to be edited

-   5. ADD MORE FOR THE OTHER ATTRIBUTES, AND MAKE SURE WE MENTION TAG IS REMOVED/REPLACED

 ### Deleting a student
 [<sub><sup>Back to top</sup></sub>](#table-of-contents)